 Dov Grossman is an accomplished trial lawyer with over 15 years of experience litigating biopharmaceutical patent disputes, including as lead counsel.
-Dov’s educational background is in chemistry—with an emphasis on medical chemistry—and he has relied on that experience to successfully represent some of the world’s largest innovator pharmaceutical companies in a wide variety of patent disputes, including for multiple billion-dollar products.
+Dov’s educational background is in chemistry—with an emphasis on medicinal chemistry—and he has relied on that experience to successfully represent some of the world’s largest innovator pharmaceutical companies in a wide variety of patent disputes, including for multiple billion-dollar products.
 Dov has extensive experience litigating Hatch-Waxman cases, both in the district courts and on appeal.
 He has also litigated brand v. brand patent disputes between innovator companies, and has handled numerous inter partes review proceedings before the PTAB.

 Dov currently serves as a member of the firm’s Associate Evaluation Committee.